After traveling thousands and thousands of miles, I’ve learned lots of ways to save money on a road trip.

 19. Get grocery discount cards

 Check into the grocery store chains where you’ll be and see if they have discount cards.
 It’s often worth the five minutes (or less) it takes to sign up.
 Some of them will have gas stations, too.
+That’s an easy way to save money on a road trip.

 20. Eat out at lunch